 - Variation across price segments and locations: A comprehensive quantile regression analysis of the Sydney housing market, forthcoming in Real Estate Economics, doi: 10.1111/1540-6229.12177.

 - A hedonic house price index in continuous time, International Journal of Housing Markets and Analysis 9(4), 2016, 648 – 670.

 - Owner Occupied Housing in the CPI and Its Impact On Monetary Policy During Housing Booms and Busts (with Robert J. Hill and Miriam Steurer)

 - Missing the wealthy in the HFCS: Micro problems with macro implications (with Robin Chakraborty)

-- A Hybrid Approach toward Distributional National Accounts for Wealth in Europe with a Special Focus on Housing Wealth
+- Multidimensional Wealth Inequality: A Hybrid Approach toward Distributional National Accounts in Europe

 - Are People Aware of their Wealth?
 Reliability of and Consequences from Using Self-Assessed House Prices and Hypothetical Rents Based on Joint Evidence from Survey and Experimental Data (with Francesco Fallucchi and Michael Ziegelmeyer)